slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"It only hurts when you don’t have time to prepare for the fall."
 -- Tony Hawk [1968]*

 Letting go allows progress.
-Let things happen instead of trying things to happen.

 Accept loss.
-Surrender conceals great power: lulling the enemy into complacency, it gives you time to recoup, time to undermine, time for revenge.

-In order to come back you have to go away.
-Use this opportunity to re-create yourself.
-If you didn’t quit anything you would be still playing with toddlers.
-Every story has an end, but in life every end is just a new beginning.
-Surrendering to constant reinvention.
+Surrender conceals great power: lull the enemy into complacency, gain time to recoup, undermine, and seek revenge.
+To come back, you must first go away.
+Use surrender to re-create yourself.
+If you never quit anything, you’d still be playing with toddlers.
+Every story has an end, but in life every end is a new beginning.
+Surrender to constant reinvention.

 > *"Once the game is over, the king and the pawn go back in the same box." (...)
 "They tried to bury us.
 They didn’t know we were seeds."